-The following discussion and analysis should be read in conjunction with our condensed financial statements and related notes appearing elsewhere in this Report, as well as our audited financial statements and related notes included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, filed with the SEC.
+The following discussion and analysis should be read in conjunction with our condensed financial statements and related notes appearing elsewhere in this Quarterly Report on Form 10-Q, or this Report, as well as our audited financial statements and related notes included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the Securities and Exchange Commission, or SEC.
 This discussion and analysis contains forward-looking statements based upon current beliefs, plans and expectations that involve risks, uncertainties and assumptions, such as statements regarding our plans, objectives, expectations, intention, beliefs and projections.
-Our actual results and the timing of events could differ materially from those anticipated in or implied by these forward-looking statements as a result of several factors, including those set forth in the section titled "Risk Factors" under Part II, Item 1A of this Report and under Part I, Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+Our actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of several factors, including those set forth in the section titled "Risk Factors" under Part II, Item 1A of this Report and under Part I, Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
 In some cases, you can identify forward-looking statements by terminology such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potentially," "predict," "should," "will" or the negative of these terms or other similar expressions.